About USC Gould

 The group advances student pursuits and interests in international law and relations by promoting understanding and relationships across nations, supporting the JD/LLM Partnership Program, holding international-career panels and hosting notable guest speakers.

-The Iraqi Refugee Assistance Project helps Iraqi refugees escape from harm and persecution by providing legal representation and policy advocacy, as well as helping them navigate the rules and processes of resettlement in the United States.
+The International Refugee Assistance Project helps refugees escape harm and persecution by providing legal representation and policy advocacy, as well as supporting them through the resettlement process in the United States.

 The Jewish Law Students Association fosters involvement in the Jewish community at USC and in Los Angeles, offering programming of social, cultural, religious and legal significance.
 The organization also brings in notable speakers, sponsors academic programs and community service events, and holds networking events.